 - Discuss and critically analyze theories and methods of inclusive leadership. - Apply inclusive leadership principles to professional, personal and academic contexts.

-HOD-841 Mindful Leadership, 4 semester credits
+HOD-841 Mindful Leadership

 This course examines the theoretical foundation and application of mindful leadership.

 - Discuss and critically analyze theories and methods of mindful leadership - Apply mindful leadership principles and methods to professional and personal practices